top of page

 *Because the existence of connections are dependent on their nodes, connections to nodes will be deleted when the node is deleted.
 Same for sections; because the existence of sections are dependent on the connections they exist on, they will be deleted when the connection is deleted.

 When you click “Finish,” the software will ask if you are sure you want to delete the items, and if you are, you can select “Delete.”
-The items can’t be returned once deleted, so you can hit “Cancel” to cancel this action.
+The items can’t be returned once deleted, so you can hit “Cancel” to cancel this action if you don't want the items permanently deleted.

 Tally By Polygon